 By Anahad Madhav Mohapatra Oct.
 15, 2017

-n Delhi, this city that is half new, half old, half colonial, half medieval, half native, half migrant, the seasons are changing, and so are the colours.
+October is slowly turning into November, and in Delhi, the air is taking on a chill.
+In this city that is half new, half old, half colonial, half medieval, half native, half migrant, the seasons are changing, and so are the colours.
 Yet, this city with its walled streets and kebabi gallis remains, in many ways, still in a perfect Nolan-esque moment in time and space.

-Except that the director who breathed life into this half-and-half city on celluloid more than 15 years ago, was less Nolan, more Nair.
+Except that the director who breathed life into this half-and-half city on celluloid almost two decades ago, was less Nolan, more Nair.
 Nobody has captured Delhi’s ferocious velocity juxtaposed by an almost meditative stasis better than Mira Nair in Monsoon Wedding, and nobody symbolises its inhabitants, crafted in equal parts of ambition and eccentricity, like Dubeyji.

 The Dubeyjis of the world exist on the fringes of our everyday existence as the atypical Dilliwallahs whom we’ve more or less forgotten about.
 The ones that while away precious years lazing around the house, waiting for a business miracle to happen (Ranvir Shorey from Khosla ka Ghosla), the ones who talk in hyperbole and have a proverbial outlook toward everything banal and commonplace (Bangali from Oye Lucky!
 Lucky Oye!), and the ones who may be tangential to the solar system you inhabit, but are the epicentre of a universe of their own.
 PK Dubey of Monsoon Wedding effortlessly merges all the shades of this quintessential Dilliwalla within him, even as he chews meditatively on marigolds.